Mohamed-Adel17/ITI-GraduationProject-CareerRoute/Documents/contracts/User-Profile-Endpoints.md

 **Backend Behavior:**
 - Verify user has Admin or Mentor role
 - Fetch all users from database
+- **Skills Integration**: Join each user's UserSkills to get careerInterests with full SkillDto structure
 - Return list of all users
 - Return 404 if no users exist